Spanish Royal Statute of 1834

-The law created the new Legislature, which was designed as a compromise between the existing Assembly, and a new Bicameral model based on the Parliament of the United Kingdom.
-The new Legislature (Spanish: Cortes) would consist of an upper chamber (whose members would be unelected and instead appointed by the monarch from the nobility, aristocracy and the rich) and a lower chamber which was designed to be an elected body mirroring the House of Commons of the United Kingdom.
+The law created the new legislature, which was designed as a compromise between the existing Assembly, and a new Bicameral model based on the Parliament of the United Kingdom.
+The new legislature (Spanish: cortes) would consist of an upper chamber (whose members would be unelected and instead appointed by the monarch from the nobility, aristocracy and the rich) and a lower chamber which was designed to be an elected body mirroring the House of Commons of the United Kingdom.
 Suffrage was limited to a little over 16,000 citizens out of a population of 12 million people.

-The Royal Statute was not a Constitution because, amongst other reasons, National sovereignty was not derived from it.
-Instead, Absolute Sovereignty was invested in the Monarch who could limit or extend their own powers at will, following the model of the Monarchy of the Bourbon Restoration in France of Louis XVIII of France.
+The Royal Statute was not a constitution because, amongst other reasons, national sovereignty was not derived from it.
+Instead, absolute sovereignty was invested in the Monarch who could limit or extend their own powers at will, following the model of the Charter of 1814 issued by Louis XVIII during the Bourbon Restoration.

 Three legislative sessions of the Cortes were held under the Statute: